JohMueller/academic-kickstart/content/home/about.md

 # Hej!

-I am data analyst, social scientist, and social entrepreneur.
-My goal is to use data science for the public good and educate people about the potential of data and evidence in all areas of life.
+I am on the mission to help democraticing the potential of data science.
+This journey has made me a social entrepreneur, a data analyst and a social scientist.

-I founded the non-profit organisation CorrelAid which aims to democratice the potential of data science.
-With a network of 650 data scientists we are working with mission-driven organisations to do data science for the public good.
-My academic interests include policy evaluation, causal inference, survey methodology and epistomology.
+With CorrelAid I founded a network of 650 data scientists which helps mission-driven organisations to increase their impact with data science.
+As a data analyst I worked with international organisations such as the Skoll Center for Social Entrepreneurship and the HIV/AIDS Alliance.
+On the academic side of things I love to think (and write) about evidence-based policies, causal inference, and computational methods in the social sciences.